ragsanil/Whatsappbot/README.md

 # Whatsappbot
-Whatsapp bot for sending messages and images to multiple people
+Whatsapp bot for sending messages, images to multiple people and to get members in a group also can add unknown numbers to google contacts.

 To use this, install the libraries in requirement.txt Download chromedriver from https://chromedriver.chromium.org/downloads